In Georgia, protesters march at monument to U.S. South's pro-slavery past | Law-Order

 In Georgia, protesters march at monument to U.S. South's pro-slavery past

+The Stone Mountain Memorial Association, which runs part of the sprawling park about 20 miles (32 km) northeast of Atlanta, canceled the gathering in 2020 and 2021 because of the COVID-19 pandemic, as well as the potential for violence at the event.
+The celebration and protest took place peacefully, with the two sides separated by fences and only interacting through shouts.
+A massive security presence had been installed, with dozens of state and local police, including SWAT teams with armored trucks, and a circling police helicopter.

-The Atlanta NAACP and other civil rights supporters, some using megaphones to try to shout down the event, which it views as a salute to the South's legacy of racism.
+The Atlanta NAACP and other civil rights supporters tried to shout down the event, which it views as a salute to the South's legacy of racism.
 "We stand against the celebration of chattel slavery," said Gerald Griggs, state president of the NAACP, before the march began.
 "We cannot celebrate the world's largest monument to white supremacy."

-The event, which returned after a two-year hiatus, took place at the foot of a 90-foot-tall, bas-relief sculpture depicting three Confederate leaders on horseback that is notched in Stone Mountain's granite face.
-The Stone Mountain Memorial Association, which runs part of the sprawling park about 20 miles northeast of Atlanta, cancelled the gathering in 2020 and 2021 because of the COVID-19 pandemic, as well as the potential for violence at the event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)